Residential Mortgages

 Tracker Mortgages are a type of variable rate mortgage.
 The interest you pay on a tracker mortgage will vary monthly; however, the amount you pay will be linked directly to the Bank of England base rate.
 Tracker mortgages track the base rate and stay a set percentage above it all times.

-The Bank of England base rate will significantly impact the changes in monthly repayments that you are expected to make on your mortgage, meaning you will find it hard to know in advance how much you will be paying back each month.
+The Bank of England base rate will significantly impact the changes in monthly mortgage repayments that you are expected to make on your mortgage, meaning you will find it hard to know in advance how much you will be paying back each month.

 first time mortgages for houses in Scotland